34tbr34d/BESS-2024-24/Assignment3.md

 **DID NOT WORK??
 SAME ISSUE, THIS RECLASSIFICATION CREATED THE SAME LAYER THE PREVIOUS STEP CREATED, ALONG WITH THE SAME BAND VALUES RANGING FROM 64 TO 2871?**

+Ideally, if this mapping worked out, I would create a map showing high risk areas in Castilla y Leon.
+This areas would be taking into account erosion potential and the agricultural land use.
+The intented message the viewer would recieve would be that these areas should be prioritized when looking at the Common vole infestation because of their negative economic and enviornmental impacts.
+There would be a key showing the erosion potential values and colors.
+There would be no key necessary for land use because the layer of land use was already narrowed to only crop land.